2025-ilaria/project-/llm-prompts.md

 <img width="602" height="240" alt="image" src="https://github.com/user-attachments/assets/bb73b291-5eda-4a87-862a-468bb479972a" />

-✅**LLMS comparison**
+✅ **LLMS comparison**

-They both gave the exact same answer, but Chat GPT was more precise giving also the sources from which it gathered information (Outdooractive and Mapcarta).
-For this reason, we decided to proceed with ChatGPT when creating the RDF triples.
+They both gave the exact same answer, but Chat GPT was more precise giving also the sources from which it gathered information (<a href="https://www.outdooractive.com/en/">Outdooractive</a> and <a href="https://mapcarta.com/">Mapcarta</a>).

-## 9️⃣ Missing information: photographic representation
+## 9️⃣ Missing information: official image

 We asked both ChatGPT and Gemini for the URL of a picture of the Teatro di Palermo using the few-shot prompting technique, giving it an example.